ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_environments.md

 To delete all resources in an environment:

 ```
-amplify central delete env <name>
+axway central delete env <name>
 ```

 Use `--wait` to delete resources from an environment while waiting for resource deletion confirmation.
 The `--wait` option will check for resource deletion for up to 10 seconds.

 ```
-amplify central delete env <name> --wait
+axway central delete env <name> --wait
 ```

 ## Review

-You have learned how to use the AMPLIFY Central CLI to build and manage your environments.
+You have learned how to use the Axway Central CLI to build and manage your environments.